 Key features

-- Automatic transcriptions and captions: Generates text in 50+ languages automatically for video accessibility.
+- Automatic transcription: Generates text in 50+ languages for accessibility

-- Selective blur and auto-pause: Hides sensitive information and pauses recording automatically when switching windows.
+- Selective blur and auto-pause: Hides sensitive information and pauses when switching windows

-- Seamless integrations: Connects with Google Workspace, Slack, Salesforce, Figma, Jira, and other common tools.
+- Integrations: Google Workspace, Slack, Salesforce, Figma, and Jira

 Pros